 Cryptocurrency marketplace Patricia recently announced that its retail trading application, Patricia Personal, had been breached.
 The company stated that only its bitcoin and naira assets had been compromised, while other crypto assets remain unaffected.
 The startup also assured its customers and merchants that their assets were secure and measures were being taken to recover the compromised assets.
-The company announced that it has identified one of the culprits and temporarily suspended withdrawals on its mobile and web apps to get a handle on the situation.
+The company announced

 In the email to its users, Patricia hinted that it may have become a target for hackers due to its increased popularity as a bitcoin exchange platform.
 The company, which was founded five years ago after Hans Fejiro lost his gift card to fraudsters, initially started as a gift card exchange platform.
 Currently, the company reportedly handles 30,000 daily transactions and serves 850,000 users.
 Acknowledging the risks associated with public recognition, the company stated in the email, “We have quickly become a household name, receiving prestigious awards worldwide.
 And that comes with a fair share of risks.”

 The startup clarified that out of its three arms—Patricia Personal, Patricia OTC Desk, and Patricia Business—only Patricia Personal, the retail trading application, was affected by the breach.
 However, the company decided to temporarily suspend withdrawals on the app itself due to ongoing internal restructuring.